-Some of the company's transactions and arrangements are with related parties and the effect of these on the basis determined between the parties are reflected in these financial statements.
+Some of the company's transactions and arrangements and terms thereof are with related parties and the effect of these on the basis determined between the parties are reflected in these financial statements.
+The balances are unsecured, interest free and without fixed repayment terms unless stated otherwise.